 John Harden made his first Super-8 film as an extra credit project for his 7th grade Spanish class.
-John got an “A,” and was delighted to discover that making a movie was a way to get people’s attention and simultaneously hide in the back of the room.
+For his efforts John received an “A” and was delighted to discover that making a movie allowed him to be the center of attention while simultaneously hiding in the back of a dark room.
 Perfect.

 John went on to study film history and production at Santa Rosa Junior College and Sonoma State University, and screenwriting at The College of Marin and TheFilmSchool in Seattle.

-His films have played on PBS, and screened at places like the Slamdance Film Festival, Rotterdam International Film Festival, and New Directors/New Films.
+His films have aired on the PBS network and screened at places like the Slamdance Film Festival, Rotterdam International Film Festival, and New Directors/New Films.

 His screenplays have been recognized in various competitions.
-A script he co-wrote with Skot Christopherson, The Sensitivity Program, won best science fiction screenplay in the prestigious Austin Film Festival Screenplay Competition, beating out over 700 entries in the category.
-A fairly complete filmography can be viewed here.
+THE SENSITIVITY PROGRAM (co-written with Skot Christopherson) won best science fiction screenplay in the prestigious Austin Film Festival Screenplay Competition, beating out over 700 entries in the category.

 John’s other skills include graphic design, illustration, and writing about himself in the third person.
-He is married and lives in Santa Rosa, California.
+He resides in Santa Rosa, California.